Tizios9999/glitchreporter-backend/README.md

 GlitchReporter is a complete software application that helps tracking and managing customer support requests.
 It allows customers to create tickets to report problems or ask questions, and it provides agents with a centralized view of all tickets.

-This is the backend service, you have to start this service locally first to access the visual interface.

-IMPORTANT!
-To be able to run this service, you will need a file with the environment variables.
-Feel free to contact me to obtain it.

-You can find the repository of the frontend interface <a href="https://github.com/Tizios9999/glitch-reporter-frontend/">here</a>.
+This is the backend service, you can find the repository of the frontend interface <a href="https://github.com/Tizios9999/glitch-reporter-frontend/">here</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>